LGouellec/streamiz/docs/overview.rst

    :align: center

 **Streamiz.Kafka.Net** is a .NET stream processing library for Apache Kafka (TM).
-**Streamiz.Kafka.Net** is cross-platforms and based on .Net Standard 2.1.
+**Streamiz.Kafka.Net** is cross-platforms and based on .Net Standard 2.0, .NET 5 and .NET 6.

-Just few lines of code, with the settings kafka cluster and DSL builder, you may to create your first .NET streamiz application.
+With a few lines of code, you may to create your first .NET streamiz application.

 Nuget package
 ----------------------